ocelotl/opentelemetry-python/examples/auto_instrumentation/README.md

 # Overview

-This example shows how to use the auto-instrumentation agent in OpenTelemetry.
+This example shows how to use auto-instrumentation in OpenTelemetry.

 A uninstrumented script will be executed once without the agent and then a instrumented script will be run with the agent.
 The results should show a `Span` being started in both cases.